lispysnake/website/content/blog/hello-world.md

 Hello, world, from everyone here at **Lispy Snake, Ltd.**.
 As indicated on our landing page, everything is still very much **under construction**.
 It's going to take us a little while to get the website fully completed, but in the meantime, we've launched an initial blog.
-This would be a perfect opportunity for us to introduce ourselves to you, the rest of the world.
+This would be a perfect opportunity for us to introduce ourselves to you, the rest of the world.<!--more-->

 #### Who or what is Lispy Snake?